 Located in northwestern Oklahoma, Woodward County encompassed 1,246.01 square miles of land and water area in the year 2000.
-Bordering counties include Harper and Ellis counties on the west, Dewey on the south, Woods on the north, and Major on the west.
+Bordering counties include Harper and Ellis counties on the west, Dewey on the south, Woods on the north, and Major on the east.
 Woodward County is part of the Osage Plains, within the Western Red Prairies physiographic region and Gypsum Hills subregion, and its western side is technically within the Great Plains proper.
 Historically, the environment was one of rolling plains, grassy prairies, and in places, gypsum hills.
 The land is drained by three waterway systems.
 The Cimarron River, which forms part of the county's boundary with Woods County, collects the groundwater of the northwestern section.
 The North Canadian bisects the county from northwest to southeast.
 A northward-flowing tributary of the North Canadian, Wolf Creek, is dammed south of Fort Supply to form Fort Supply Lake.
 Creeks in the southern part of the county drain into the main (South) Canadian.
 The eastern and northwestern portions of the county have gypsum hills.
 Extending from Harper through Woods and Woodward counties is the five-thousand-acre Big Salt Plain.
 An extremely large gypsum cave, located eighteen miles north of Mooreland, forms a significant geologic feature and is protected as part of Alabaster Caverns State Park.
 Boiling Springs State Park, west of Woodward, comprises 820 acres surrounding natural springs.

 Native peoples used the area for subsistence for thousands of years.
 Archaeologists have found evidence of the presence of Folsom-era big game hunters in adjacent Harper County at the Waugh Site near Laverne and at the Cooper Bonebed Site.
 In the 1986–92 period investigations at the Burnham Site, just across the Cimarron River in Woods County, suggest human presence in the region and use of its resources fourteen thousand years ago or even earlier.
 Archaeological surveys for highway construction near Mooreland in the 1950s exposed the Hedding Site and the Richards Site, both with evidence of habitation and house construction that may date from time of the Late Prehistoric Plains Village farmers in western Oklahoma, A.D.
 800 to 1400.
 At least sixty-three sites had been identified by the mid-1980s.
 There is some speculation that the expedition led out of New Mexico by Don Juan de Oñate in 1599 passed through the area.
 In more modern times, various Plains tribes such as the Plains Apache, Comanche, Kiowa, Cheyenne, and Arapaho traversed the area, seeking buffalo, deer, and other game and gathering plants and also trading with Comancheros and other whites.
 In 1838 a significant battle took place on Wolf Creek (in Ellis or Woodward county) between Plains Indians, with Kiowa and Comanche against Cheyenne and Arapaho.